Behind the List

 The first thing to know about vetting at Listings Project is that a real person reads every single listing and corresponds individually with listers.
 For the last three years, Jordan Delzell has been the person reading every listing, responding to every lister inquiry and reaching out during the vetting process.
 All of the images you see in this newsletter are of Jordan's Listings Project remote work spaces.
 This is where she has read your listings for the last three years.

-Now, though, our customer support team (pictured above) is growing.
-Travis Brace joined us in August from Kickstarter, and Mahayla Laurence will be joining us this month from The Wing.
-Our expanded customer service team will grow and improve some aspects of the way we operate, but one thing will stay the same, and that’s the thoughtfulness and care with which they’ll vet each listing.
+Now, though, our customer support team is growing.
+Mahayla Laurence and Clare DiBella joined us this year, and together they have grown and improved many aspects of the way we operate.
+One thing has stayed the same, though, and that’s the thoughtfulness and care with which they vet each listing.

 When it comes to vetting a listing, the first thing we do is read through it.
 If you’re a first-time lister, we’ll take a look at your personal website (if you have one) or other publicly available online profiles.
 We don’t allow third-party entities to profit off the real estate transactions that we facilitate, and we don’t allow brokers, professional management companies or corporate landlords on our site in New York City.
 So, part of our customer service team’s job is making sure that each listing we share is eligible for inclusion on the list.
 “I like to find something that is connected to a real person out in the world,” Jordan said about the way she researches new listers.